XiangpengHao/tech_blog/content/posts/crash-consistency.md

-The biggest issue, however, is not to have a `read uncommitted` data structure, but to **downgrade** the isolation level when performing the conversion, while all the original data structures mentioned in their paper promise at least `read committed`.
+The biggest issue, however, is not to have a `read uncommitted` data structure, but to **downgrade** the isolation level when performing the conversion, that is, all the data structures before conversion promise at least `read committed`.

 Again, by not staying at the same isolation level, RECIPE has huge advantages over its competitors.